 Go to Playa Maguana

-Not far from Baracoa, there are various beautiful beaches where you can spend a few hours relaxing.
+Not far from Baracoa, there are come of the best beaches in Cuba where you can spend a few hours relaxing.
 My favorite is Playa Maguana.
 Locals love it; and it is getting more and more popular among tourists.
-You won’t find much in terms of services – there is nowhere to rent equipment, and a few nearby local restaurants.
+You won’t find much in terms of services – there is nowhere to rent equipment, and just a few nearby local restaurants.
 The beach itself is stunning: fine, golden sand; incredibly clear waters and a coral reef you can reach on an easy swim.

 Have a drink at Hotel El Castillo

 Hotel El Castillo is easily reached from the main street in Baracoa.
 From there, you can enjoy nice views of the city and the coast below and then head to the pool at the back from a fabulous cocktail.
 There are several to pick from and they are all good, so for once try to be more adventurous and don’t order your typical mojito or pina colada!